-The US produces some of the best engineering talent in the world.
-And engineers trained in the most in-demand fields can command among the highest salaries of all college graduates in the country.
+The U.S. produces some of the best engineering talent in the world, and engineers trained in in-demand fields can command some of the highest salaries among college graduates.

 Though a bachelor of science degree is the standard engineering qualification, for certain positions some employers will require a master’s degree or, occasionally, a doctorate.
 In all 50 states, engineers in any discipline generally must pass a licensure exam if they offer services directly to the public.

 Who earns a high engineering salary?
 Here are six of the highest-paying disciplines, from entry level to senior engineer, with data from Monster.com's Salary Wizard:

 Typical Requirements: A bachelor’s degree in aerospace or an allied engineering specialty, plus eight or more years’ experience.

 Aerospace engineering jobs are one of those few, high-paying positions that actually may require rocket science.
 Working on multidisciplinary teams, aerospace engineers design, develop and test spaceships, aircraft and missiles, exploiting knowledge that spans aerodynamics, avionics, propulsion and materials science.
 A senior aerospace engineer typically has many years of experience, not necessarily all in the aerospace industry.
 At this level, aerospace engineers usually supervise other engineers and may have buck-stops-here responsibility for major projects, military or civilian.

 Typical Requirements: A bachelor’s degree in engineering and eight or so years’ experience.